Helena Znaniecki Lopata: Life and education

-Born in Poznan, Poland to her father Florian Znaniecki, a sociologist, and mother Eileen Markley, an attorney, the family fled Poland to the United States due to Nazi rule.
+Born in Poznan, Poland to her father Florian Znaniecki, a sociologist, and mother Eileen Markley, an attorney, the family fled Poland to the United States due to the invasion by Nazi Germany.
 After settling in the US, Lopata finished high school and went on to college to obtain a bachelor's degree, master's degree, and finally a Ph.D. in sociology from the University of Chicago.
 Lopata went on to teach at Roosevelt University and then Loyola University, Chicago where she served as chair of the department and Director for the "Center for the Comparative Study of Social Roles".
 She also took her teaching on the road as a visiting professor at the University of Southern California, University of Guelph, University of Victoria and Boston College.
 In 1946, Lopata married businessman Richard Lopata and had a son, Stefan and a daughter, Theodora.

 She died in 2003 at the age of 77 in Delavan Lake, Wisconsin.